yuxuanwu17/INT301_Assessment2/README.md

 ### getimdata.m

 	- Input: the file path, in this case the processed file with renamed figure and same format jpeg (ass2_processed_data)
-	- Output: Transormed the numerical data into the one-hot encoding vector format
+	- Output: Transormed the numerical data into the one-hot encoding vector format (one-hot format)

 ### getimdata2.m

 	- Input: the file path, in this case the processed file with renamed figure and same format jpeg (ass2_processed_data)
+		- normalize the data into range 0-1
+		- assign the numerical labels to each character
+		- combine all the processed plot into a dataset 2400 $ \times $ 1152
+		- 2400 stands for the number of samples; 1152 stands for the features in one figure
 	- Output: The normalized figure data (0-1), with data and corresponding labels.
-Labels are in numerical format (1,2,3...24)
+Labels are in numerical format (1,2,3...24) (without one-hot)
+	- This function method is selected in the whole project

 ### RBF_training_kmeans.m